 You can significantly reduce this risk by following the guidelines set out by the Centers for Disease Control and Prevention.
 But there is another way the virus can infiltrate your workplace.

 According to a survey of employed Americans, 37 percent of respondents said they would show up for work even when sick because they can’t afford to miss work.
-This reckless behavior is understandable given the financial constraints a lot of Americans face.
+This reckless behavior is understandable given the financial constraints many Americans face.
 You can ensure your employees don’t jeopardize the well-being of their coworkers by implementing a robust sick leave policy.

-Here are some guidelines to creating a sick leave policy that helps you protect your business and your employee’s well-being.
+Here are some guidelines for creating a sick leave policy that helps you protect your business and your employee’s well-being.

 Paid Sick Leave

 The best way to make sure employees don’t come into work when they’re sick is to institute paid sick leaves.
 Set a number of days each month that your employees can take when they’re not feeling well.
 Reassure them that they’ll still earn their day’s wages so long as they have sick leaves.
 By removing the risk of lost pay, your employees will be more comfortable staying at home when they’re ill.

 If you’re apprehensive about shelling out sick leave payments, think about how your business will lose a lot more if its compromised by contagion.

 Check if any city or state ordinances already give employees sick leave privileges.
 Currently, 13 states have laws requiring employers to grant their workers paid sick leave.
 If your business isn’t located in one of these states, studying these state laws for particulars can help you when creating your own.